Table of Contents

 Frequently Asked Questions

-What if I can’t afford to pay everything I owe?
+What happens if I can’t afford to pay the full past-due amount?